 George Mueller is considered one of the mightiest prayer warriors to ever storm the throne of grace.
 For decades, he prayed for resources to provide for hundreds of orphanages in 19th century England and later reflected he had only ever made his needs known to God.
-And God provided for this man’s ministry prayer after prayer, year after year for decades.
-Of all of Mueller’s work, his writings on faith have received some of the highest praise.
+And God provided for George Mueller’s ministry prayer after prayer, year after year for decades.
+Of all of work of George Mueller, his writings on faith have received some of the highest praise.

-Here is a wonderful excerpt from his writings on strengthening faith:
+Here is a wonderful excerpt from what George Mueller wrote on strengthening faith:

 Let not Satan deceive you in making you think that you could not have the same faith but that it is only for persons who are situated as I am.
 When I lose such a thing as a key, I ask the Lord to direct me to it, and I look for an answer to my prayer; when a person with whom I have made an appointment does not come, according to the fixed time, and I begin to be inconvenienced by it, I ask the Lord to be pleased to hasten him to me and I look for an answer; when I do not understand a passage of the word of God, I lift up my heart to the Lord, that He would be pleased, by His Holy Spirit to instruct me, and I expect to be taught, though I do not fix the time when, and the manner how it should be; when I am going to minister in the Word, I seek help from the Lord, and while I, in the consciousness of natural inability as well as utter unworthiness begin this His service, I am not cast down, but of good cheer, because I look for His assistance, and believe that He, for His dear Son’s sake will help me.
 And thus in other of my temporal and spiritual concerns I pray to the Lord, and expect an answer to my requests; and may not you do the same, dear believing reader?